 Frame and Design

-The 1025R and 1026R can both be easily used for a long day of work as they host a number of shared comfort and control features.
-The controls are color-coded and laid out ergonomically and a host of other features like a suspension seat, beverage holder, 12-V outlet, and tilt steering make them a doer’s best friend.
+The 1025R and 1026R can both withstand a long day of work as they host a variety of shared comfort and control features.
+This includes color-coded controls that are laid out ergonomically and a range of other features like a suspension seat, beverage holder, 12-V outlet, and tilt steering.